Mendasp/NS2Plus/README.md

 	- The Classic Ammo and HUD Bars options now use the same code to fetch weapon info.
 They now also display mines and grenades.
 	- Added option to customize the behavior for the inventory, the options allow you to have it always on, disabled, or showing weapon ammo for marines.
 	- Renamed "Minimal Nameplates" option to "Nameplate style" and added a third style to show only the bars.
 The options now are: "Default", "Percentages", "Bars only".
+	- Improved tooltips, some of them now include an example image.
+	- Changed crosshair resolution scaling option with a slider that allows users to choose scaling themselves (from 1% to 200%).

 - 19/03/2015
 	- Classic Ammo now supports the Exo.